yuchenWYC/Yuchen-UofT-notes/readme.md

 1. MAT224 Winter 2019 (completed)
 2. MAT237 2018-2019 Y (completed)
 3. STA261 Winter 2019 (partial)
+4. CSC263 Winter 2019 (a little bit, not serious)
-4. STA302 Summer 2019 (in progress)
+5. STA302 Summer 2019 (in progress)
-5. MAT337 Summer 2019 (in progress)
+6. MAT337 Summer 2019 (in progress)
-6. other stuff related to math
+7. other stuff related to math